Hiking With Dogs in Arizona

 Petrified Forest National Park

-dogs are not allowed in the backcountry
+Dogs are allowed on the trails, even in the backcountry

 Pipe Spring National Monument